Alwahsh/sharp/README.md

 You should see 2 values, ClientID and Client Secret, copy both values as you'd need them to start the server later.

 Install NodeJS and using a terminal go to the directory of the project.
+You can try running vagrant up instead of installing NodeJS and then do "cd /vagrant" and follow the same next steps.

 Run "npm install"